-The Trustees seek to optimise performance through a diversified asset portfolio applying a medium high risk strategy.
-Out of £62.3 million of assets, £56.6 million of the Trust's portfolio is managed by Charles Stanley & Co Limited ("Charles Stanley") against a range of indicators and benchmarks deemed satisfactory by the Trustees.
+The Trustees seek to optimise performance through a diversified asset portfolio applying a medium high-risk strategy.
+Out of £70.2 million of assets, £63.6 million of the Trust's portfolio is managed by Charles Stanley & Co Limited ("Charles Stanley") against a range of indicators and benchmarks deemed satisfactory by the Trustees.
 Investments are made under the constraints placed by the Trustees as described in the Investment Policy.

-The investment portfolio significantly decreased in value initially, following the coronavirus pandemic outbreak but the positive news of vaccine improved outlook and saw improvements in market and stock values.
-The portfolio managed by Charles Stanley ended the year with a decrease in value of £2,584,000.
+The investment portfolio increased in value following the market reaction to the coronavirus pandemic outbreak in March 2020, but the positive news of vaccine improved outlook and saw improvements in market and stock values in 2021.
+The portfolio managed by Charles Stanley ended the year with an increase in value of £7,977,000.

-The rest of the assets are monitored directly by the Trustees and relate to investments in Diversified Portfolio for Charities ("DPFC") which had proven resilient in the year, with its value closing at £5.7 million, reporting a £96,000 gain in the period.
-Income of £322,000 for the year is attributable to investments in DPFC.
+The rest of the assets are monitored directly by the Trustees and relate to investments in Diversified Property Fund for Charities ("DPFC") which had proven resilient in the year, with its value closing at £6.6 million, reporting a £932,000 gain in the period.
+Income of £417,000 for the year is attributable to investments in DPFC.